Rhinoplasty, as a definition, is a plastic surgery procedure to change the shape of the nose by modifying the bone or cartilage.

 The rhinoplasty recovery period lasts around a few weeks after that most of the rhinoplasty swelling will disappear, but some of it may remain up to a year.
 During your rhinoplasty recovery, your surgeon may place a splint inside your nose and another splint or bandage on the outside to support and protect the new structures during your recovery.

 Your surgeon eliminates your concerns regarding the rhinoplasty recovery timeline during the consultation and prepares you for the possible risks and complications, such as infection, and the recovery period of the surgery.
 The good news is that the tissue heals itself from day to day and you’ll get closer to the result in around six months.
 Patients are advised to wait a full year after surgery before even considering a revision.

 If you are not in a specific situation to constitute an exception, your surgeon will not use any implant to improve your nose shape but other parts of your body.
 Some serious reconstructive rhinoplasty procedures require implants, but usually, the surgeon will use cartilage and skin from other parts of the body or the nose itself to graft them onto the nose.

-If you have caught the general idea about rhinoplasty, now it is the time to check the costs of it.
+If you have caught the general idea about rhinoplasty, now it is time to check the costs of it.
 Nose job cost varies depending on the surgical needs and the clinic, surgeon and also the country you choose.
-Turkey is one of the most preferred plastic surgery destination in the world.
-If you consider having your operation in Turkey, you will probably be satisfied with the quality standards, affordable cost and worth-to-see cities such as İstanbul, Antalya, and İzmir.
+Turkey is one of the most preferred plastic surgery destinations in the world.
+If you consider having your operation in Turkey, you will probably be satisfied with the quality standards, affordable cost, and worth-to-see cities such as İstanbul, Antalya, and İzmir.